Why Swaddles Are Essential for Infant Sleep Conditioning

 Parents often find that babies who were swaddled consistently early on transition more smoothly into later sleep routines.

-When done safely and consistently, swaddling helps babies feel calm, secure, and ready for rest—setting the stage for stronger sleep habits as they grow.
+When done safely and consistently, swaddling helps babies feel calm, secure, and ready for rest and set the stage for stronger sleep habits as they grow.

 Share This